STEBELE/Learning-Python/README.md

 # Learning-Python
-this repository is for uploading projects during my 100 day python coding challenge. every day I post projects I did for that day.
+This repository is for uploading projects during my 30 day python coding challenge. every day I post projects I did for that day.